 Director: Professor Barbara Frey (global studies)

-The Human Rights Program serves as a hub of interdisciplinary research, teaching and outreach at the University of Minnesota in the field of human rights.
+The Human Rights Program serves as a hub of interdisciplinary research, teaching, and outreach at the University of Minnesota in the field of human rights.
 The Human Rights Program has a threefold mission:

 - Advancing human rights scholarship through support for research and publications;

-- Educating the next generation of human rights scholars and professionals; and
+- Educating the next generation of human rights scholars and professionals;

-- Engaging with serious human rights issues through timely and meaningful projects, public programs and internships.
+- Engaging with serious human rights issues through timely and meaningful projects, public programs, and internships.

 Immigration History Research Center (IHRC)

-Director: Professor Erica Lee (history)
+Director: Professor Erika Lee (history)

 The IHRC promotes interdisciplinary research on migration, race, and ethnicity in the United States and the world through monthly seminars and research grants.
 It connects US immigration history research to contemporary immigrant and refugee communities through our Immigrant Stories project.
 It advances public dialogue about immigration with timely programs that draw audiences from around the corner and around the world.
 It furthermore supports teaching and learning at all levels, and develops archives documenting immigrant and refugee experiences for future generations.